microsoft/industry/retail/referenceImplementation/README.md

-# Reference architecture for Microsoft Cloud for RetailReference architecture for Microsoft Cloud for Retail
+# Reference architecture for Microsoft Cloud for Retail

 The reference architecture for retail provides opinionated guidance for deploying foundational building blocks for enabling retail-specific use-cases.